 Lowbrook Academy promotes a positive environment for all staff, pupils, volunteers and visitors.
-We have a positive handling policy which is available as a separate document and the majority of staff are trained in Team Teach methods.
-Staff will always employ deescalation techniques to stop situations escalating and we acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering themselves or others.
+We have a physical intervention policy - positive handling which is available as a separate document.
+Staff will always employ de-escalation techniques to stop situations escalating and we acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering themselves or others.
 At all times, minimal force is used to prevent injury to another person.
-Staff who are likely to need to use physical intervention will be appropriately trained in Team Teach or AfC physical intervention training (primary)
+Staff who are likely to need to use physical intervention will be appropriately trained with Team Teach, AfC physical intervention training (primary)